Skip to main content

 To simplify my approach, I made four specific changes to my diet:

-I began implementing these changes in 2018, and they seemed to be effective.
+I began implementing these changes in 2018.
 I primarily had an egg or tuna salad sandwich for breakfast, snacked on crunchy veggie sticks, and drank a cup of water every two hours, all while avoiding the office snack corner.
 Lunch and dinner remained unchanged.

-I struggled with my weight, which had been creeping back up to 177 lbs.
-I recognized that my alcohol consumption and tendency to snack at work were significant factors.
-The lack of exercise, with only about 5,000 steps a day, worsened the situation.
+During the summer of 2023, I recognized that my alcohol consumption and tendency to snack at work were significant factors in weight gain.
+Furthermore, my lack of exercise—averaging only 5,000 steps a day—worsened the situation.

-A recent two-week trip demonstrated that I could easily walk 20,000 steps in a day when I didn't think about it.
-Additionally, my VO2 improved to some of the best levels I had ever seen, hitting 32, compared to my usual range of 29-30.
-This suggested that increasing my walking and exercise could benefit my health and help with weight reduction.
+However, a recent two-week trip proved that higher activity levels are within reach.
+I easily walked 20,000 steps in a day during travel, and my VO2 max improved to 32, compared to my usual range of 29-30.
+This confirmed that increasing my walking and exercise is the key to maintaining health and further weight reduction.

-After a year of effort, I finally reached my goal weight of 165 lbs.
-I hadn't been this thin since 2008, which was 15 years ago.
-To my surprise, I learned that this weight is still considered overweight for my height.
-I am now aiming to lose another 15 pounds, targeting a final weight of 150 lbs.
+After a year of concerted effort, I reached my goal weight of 165 lbs—a weight I had not seen since 2008.
+To my surprise, I learned that this weight is still considered overweight for my height according to standard metrics.
+I am now looking ahead to a final target weight of 150 lbs.

 Comments